top of page

 About

 Joe began his musical training age 14 under Tim Harding, a vocal coach based in Dudley.
-Now taught by Bass-Baritone Matthew Best, an internationally renowned singer who has worked at the highest level for over 30 years, Joe always looks to expand his repertoire by exploring new genres and styles of music.
+At the RNCM and beyond he studied under the late Bass-Baritone Matthew Best, an internationally renowned singer who worked at the highest level for over 30 years.

 bottom of page